 - 30g caster sugar

 - Preparation time: 30 minutes

 1. Line two baking trays with baking paper.
 Draw out Twelve “10 cm circles” on the two baking papers using a lid or small plate.

 3. Separate the eggs. (see earlier tips for separating eggs).

 4. Using either a handheld whisk or a bench top mixer, start whisking the whites at a low speed for 3 minutes.

 6. Lower the speed to medium and gradually add the sugar until all the sugar granules have disappeared.
 Check this by rubbing a little mixture between your thumb and finger.
 At this stage, the whites will start to become glossy and stiff.

 7. Stop whisking.
 Sprinkle the sifted corn flour and white vinegar over the whites.

-- Remove from the heat once the raspberries have broken down and turned into a runny sauce.
-Make sure the sauce does not catch and burn.
+18. Heat the raspberries and sugar gently, stirring often.
+Remove from the heat once the raspberries have broken down and turned into a runny sauce.
+Set aside.

 Freeze egg whites for a maximum of two months.
 Gradually add egg whites to a freezer container when a recipe only asks for egg yolks.
 Make a note of how many egg whites are being added to the freezer.
 If unsure of quantity, measure two tablespoons of whites for each large egg white.
 Defrost egg whites overnight before preparing pavlovas.